RafiWick/Launch_Mod3Week1_Assessment/README.md

 ## Questions (10 Points)

-1. Define HTTP and why it's important.
+1. Define HTTP and why it's important. hypertext transfer protocol is the set of rules and procedures that are used by web pages on the internet.
+HTTP is important because if each web page followed a different set of rules a user would need to have the corresponding rules for any web page they'd like to visit while if they all agree anyone can use any web page.
+HTTP is the set that we have all agreed to use.
 2. Using [Google Drawings](https://docs.google.com/drawings) Create a diagram of the request and response cycle when a user visits turing.edu.
 Include clear labels for all components.
 Put the link to your drawing below.
 (3 points possible)

 3. Describe two parts of every HTTP request.